Mature Masculine

 Ask: "Can I stay with this one more breath, one more minute, without pushing or abandoning myself?"
 Steady presence matters more than dramatic breakthroughs.

-Bring Presence into Ordinary Tasks
+Bring Presence to Ordinary Tasks

 Include Vulnerability